MeZRua/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I'm a first-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in Department of Computer Science, City University of Hong Kong.
-I'm also a member of [Smart Sensing and Mobile Computing Lab (S2MC)](http://s2mc.site/index.html).
-My research interests include distributed machine learning and mobile computing.
-Prior to this I got my BEng and BEc degree in Computer Science and Financial Engineering at the Sichuan University.
+I'm a second-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in Department of Computer Science, City University of Hong Kong.
+I'm a member of [Smart Sensing and Mobile Computing Lab (S2MC)](http://s2mc.site/index.html).
+I also work closely with [Dr. CAO Xuanyu](http://eexcao.people.ust.hk/) in Department of Electronic and Computer Engineering at HKUST.
+My research interests include distributed optimization, machine learning and game theory.
+Prior to this I got my BEng and BEcon degree in Computer Science and Financial Engineering at the Sichuan University.
+Recently, I am working on communication-efficient distributed optimization.